Software Development

 Experience in the industry may be more important than the number of people in the team.
 A 50-person team may not perform well in the industry if members lack experience in the domain.

-If you are working on a fintech product in the UK, it is essential that the partner has experience with FCA compliance and payment regulations.
+If you are working on a fintech product in the UK, it is essential that the partner is knowledgeable about FCA compliance and payment regulations.
 For a healthcare product — experience working with NHS systems and data standards.

 The most important information is not the words used in the statement, but case studies that the company has done in the past.
-If a company has experience in delivering similar products, the chances of rework are less likely.
+If a vendor has expertise in delivering similar products, the chances of rework are less likely.

 Evaluate workflow transparency and communication